Creatively interpreted research

 Installations

 Site specific installations create a focal point and venue within the landscape or at a specific location.
-From a single information panel to a purpose built venue we combine creative solutions to make a visual statement and provide scope for a variety of uses: ie. classroom, demonstation area, meeting point etc.
+From a single information panel to a purpose built venue we combine creative solutions to make a visual statement and provide scope for a variety of uses: classroom, demonstation area, meeting point.

 The Heights of Abraham Woodland Corner pavilion with educational signs about woodland habitat and management.